Emma Stone and Woody Harrelson return to battle the undead in Zombieland 2

 Zombieland 2 will be directed by the original director Ruben Fleischer, and written by Zombieland screenwriters Paul Wernick and Rhett Reese.

-The sequel will focus on how "the zombie slayers must face off against the many new kinds of zombies that have evolved since the first movie, as well as some new human survivors," according to Deadline on Tuesday.
+The sequel will focus on how "the zombie slayers must face off against the many new kinds of zombies that have evolved since the first movie, as well as some new human survivors," according to Deadline.

 Discuss: Emma Stone and Woody Harrelson return to battle the undead in Zombieland 2